Kura Te Waru Rewiri: Early life and education

 Te Waru Rewiri attended Northland College where she was taught by Selwyn Wilson.
 She then attended Bay of Islands College and was taught by Buck Nin who encouraged her to study at Ilam School of Fine Arts in Christchurch.

 During her time at Ilam she was tutored by Don Peebles and Bill Sutton and graduated in 1973 with a Diploma in Fine Art (Honours) majoring in painting.
-Whilst at the University of Canterbury Te Waru Rewiri, alongside Eruera Nia and Tame Iti became involved in Nga Tamatoa (Tuatoru) Christchurch chapter.
+Whilst at the University of Canterbury Te Waru Rewiri, alongside Eruera Nia and Tame Iti became involved in Ngā Tamatoa (Tuatoru) Christchurch chapter.
 Her honours year was supervised by Rudi Gopas and her thesis focused on pre-European Māori art, specifically stone tool carving.
 Te Waru Rewiri states: At the time it was restricting for Māori women to research carving because of the restriction of [it] being a male-only area.
 Today we are informed by Tohunga Whakairo that women have always carved.
 As Māori women we have to redefine our past so that we know where we stand now.

 In 1974 Te Waru Rewiri completed study to be a secondary teacher at Christchurch Training College.
+From 1974 to 1984, Te Waru Rewiri taught in secondary schools across the North Island until she decided to paint full-time.

-Art career
+Te Waru Rewiri was the first graduate of the Master of Māori Visual Arts from Toioho ki Āpiti, the Māori visual arts degree programme at Massey university.